nastja4/myFlix-client/README.md

 ---

 Have fun exploring movies with the myFlix React app!
-If you have any questions or feedback, please feel free to reach out to [ Contact Information].
+If you have any questions or feedback, please feel free to reach out to [anastasia.fazius@gmail.com].